Despina Vandi: Early years (Gela mou & Esena Perimeno 1994–96)

 Vandi's first album was released in 1994 under the Minos EMI label, titled Gela Mou (Smile at Me).
-The album was distinguished by the self-titled song "Gela Mou", as long as by the song "Den iparhi tipota" and her duet To Adieksodo (No Way Out) with the popular and acclaimed singer Giannis Parios.
+The album was distinguished by the self-titled song "Gela Mou", as well as by the song "Den iparhi tipota" and her duet To Adieksodo (No Way Out) with the popular and acclaimed singer Giannis Parios.
 Both songs were written by Vassilis Karras.

 In 1996, Vandi released her next album, Esena Perimeno (You're The One I'm Waiting For).
 Singles on the album include Esena Perimeno, Den Pethainei I Agapi, and Efiges.
 Most of the songs were written by her friend and now musical director Tony Kontaxakis.
 Although a few of her first songs received some airplay, the first two albums themselves had mild success.
 Together the albums have sold under 30 thousand copies.
 A statement made by Vandi implied the combined album sales to be in the range of 10–27 thousand copies.